-Other archeological discoveries place the invention of pottery closer to 18 to 14,000 BC.
-As excavators found clay tiles in India and Mesopotamia dating back to this period.
+Other archaeological discoveries place the invention of pottery closer to 18 to 14,000 BC. as excavators found clay tiles in India and Mesopotamia dating back to this period.
 This is because not everyone considers the early figurines to be examples of ‘pottery’.

-The jury is also out on where pottery originated.
+So, the jury is also out on where pottery originated.
 Some say China, some say Europe, the Middle East, Africa and South America.
-Prehistoric examples of clay molding have been found in all those places.
+Pre-historic examples of clay moulding have been found in all those places.
 It’s likely that people from all over discovered pottery at different moments.